 Scott’s Lawn Care specializes in providing premier lawn care services for the great people of Minnesota.
 Whether it’s weekly maintenance or a complete redesign, we implement property care solutions specifically configured for you.
 We also enjoy planting a tree or two!
-Today, we will walk you through everything you need to know to grow a beautiful Minnesota wildflower garden.
+Today, we will walk you through everything you need to know about growing a beautiful Minnesota wildflower garden.

-The better you prepare your soil, the more wildflowers you will grow.
+The better you prepare your soil, the more success you’ll have when growing wildflowers.
 We have the expertise you need to clear your soil of weeds, grass and other plants that may be in the way.
 We will make sure your wildflowers have room to grow and thrive.
 Removing weeds during this stage also gives your wildflower seeds a better chance at surviving once new weeds pop up.

 Take Care of Your Yard with Scott’s Lawn Care